 The story begins with Spanky, who is the president of the "He-Man Woman Haters Club" with many school-aged boys from around the neighborhood as members.
 His best friend, Alfalfa, has been ...
 See full summary »

-Dennis, everyone's favorite kid from the comics is back.
-When his parents have to go out of town, he stays with Mr and Mrs Wilson.
-The little menace is driving Mr Wilson crazy.
-But Dennis is just trying to be helpful.
-Even to the thief he bumps into.
+Everyone's favorite kid from the comics is back.
+When his parents have to go out of town, he stays with Mr. and Mrs. Wilson.
+The little menace is driving Mr. Wilson crazy, but Dennis is just trying to be helpful.
+Even to the thief who's arrived in town.
 Written by

 Was this review helpful to you?